-Serbia: Significant increase in RES fees paid by end consumers23.
-December 2020. / News Serbia Energy
+Serbia: Significant increase in RES fees paid by end consumers, News Serbia Energy

 The new RES fee will come into effect as of 1 January 2021 and will amount to 0.0037 euros/kWh, which is more than four times higher compared to the previous figure as Serbian Government adopted a decision of the increase of fees for encouraging electricity production from renewable sources, paid by end consumers through their electricity bills.